phoenixframework/phoenix/guides/deployment/heroku.md

 }
 ```

-The Phoenix Static buildpack uses a predefined Node.js version but to avoid surprises when deploying, it is best to explicitly list the Node.js version we want in production to be the same we are using during development or in your continuous integration servers.
+The Phoenix Static buildpack uses a predefined Node.js version, but to avoid surprises when deploying, it is best to explicitly list the Node.js version we want in production to be the same we are using during development or in your continuous integration servers.
 This is done by creating a config file named `phoenix_static_buildpack.config` in the root directory of your project with your target version of Node.js:

 ```
 # Node.js version